angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/api-reference/beta/resources/security-reference-overview.md

-# Use the Microsoft Graph API for security threat detection and protection
+# Use the Microsoft Graph API for security threat detection and protection (preview)

-{Use this topic to describe briefly each of the 2 API sets - ID risk detection, and security API.
-One paragraph each.}
+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Today's security breaches often times start with attackers gaining access to a user's identity in an environment.
 Having access to even a low-privileged user account makes it possible for attackers to gain access to important organization resources.
 The [identity protection API](identityprotection_root.md) in Microsoft Graph lets you [integrate with Azure Active Directory Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection-graph-getting-started), and detect potential vulnerabilities affecting identities in your organization.

-{Similar high level background intro to the security API.
-Avoid repeating what is in security-api-overview.md at lengths.}
+{Edward - please add a similar high-level background intro for the security API.
+One para is fine, no need to link to individual APIs as security-api-overview.md should be doing that.
+Avoid repeating what is in security-api-overview.md at length.}

 ## Next steps